Lindsay Dalpiaz – Columbus, OH

 https://www.etsy.com/shop/fineartstoneware

-Sandy’s work is a reflection of their love for making useful and beautiful pottery for everyday use.
-Sandy is not a production potter, rather they work in small batches using stoneware clay exploring form and function as well as experimenting with glaze methods and combinations.
-Recently, Sandy has been exploring altering their forms through hand carving.
-Sandy’s inventory consists of traditional serving pieces, oil and soap dispensers, candle holders and poured candles, planters, vases, and of course the ever-popular mug!
+My work is a reflection of my love for making useful and beautiful pottery for everyday use.
+I am not a production potter, rather I work in small batches using stoneware clay exploring form and function as well as experimenting with glaze methods and combinations.
+Recently I have been exploring altering my forms through hand carving.
+You will find my inventory consists of traditional serving pieces, oil and soap dispensers, candle holders and poured candles, planters, vases, and of course the ever popular mug!